sedaro/sedaro-python/sedaro/README.md

     )
 ```

-The response from this method is used to update the data in the `BranchClient` the method was called on.
+The response from this method is used to update the blocks in the `BranchClient` the method was called on.
 The content of
 the response is also returned, as follows:
 ```py
 {